Budibase/website/content/blog/inside-it/citizen-development-governance.md

 Sometimes your IT team will need to step in.
 Other times, it will be faster and easier for the original developer to respond.
 So, we need some way of categorizing incidents and issues, in terms of severity, complexity, and urgency.

-Check out our [IT incident report template](https://budibase.com/forms/templates/it-incident-report-template/) to find out more about how Budibase can play a role here.

 ## Creating a citizen development governance policy

 So now we have a good grounding in terms of what our citizen development governance policy will cover and what it will achieve.